oracle-livelabs/apex/bootcamp_crm/6-auth/6-auth.md

 By the end of this lab, you will be able to:

+- Create Custom Authentication Scheme.

+- Implement Role-based Authorization Schemes.

+- Configure Page-level and component-level authorization.

 ## Task 1 : Create a SQL Script

+In this task, you will create the database objects required to support authentication and role management.
+You will then configure a custom authentication scheme that uses a PL/SQL package to validate users.

 1. Navigate to **SQL Workshop** and click **(V)**.
 Select **SQL Scripts**.